One year full-time or two years part-time

 Read a blog created by the Wellcome Collection's Digital Manager, who recently completed this course.

-Listen to a podcast of our Head of Department, Kate Retford, discussing eighteenth-century material culture.
+Listen to a podcast of our Head of Department, Kate Retford, discussing 18th-century material culture.

 - The School of Arts offers a number of bursaries for postgraduate students.